Blockchain technology could grant users temporary access to a range of cars and facilitate autonomous ride sharing.

 What does this mean for car makers?

 These generations are the most connected to date.
-They seem to be the type of value that authentic brands that offer experiences worth remembering, experiences worth sharing - instantly and across vast networks.
+They seem to be the type of value authentic brands who offer experiences worth remembering, experiences worth sharing - instantly and across vast networks.
 If companies can craft these experiences, they are well on their way to convert audiences into advocates.
 In a world where acquiring a new customer is 5 to 25 times more expensive than retaining one, what could be more important?

 Elevated user experience